araderberg/araderberg/README.md

 - 👀 I’m interested in collaborating in projects using Python, SAS or any clinical research application.
 - 🌱 I’m currently learning APIs using Python, Pandas, Juniper...
 - 💞️ I’m looking to collaborate on clinical research / data management projects.
-- 📫 How to reach me ww.linkedin.com/in/aäliyah-raderberg
+- 📫 How to reach me ww.linkedin.com or datamanagersasprogrammer at protonmail .ch

 <!---
 araderberg/araderberg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.